waylad/create-tezos-dapp/docusaurus/docs/adding-bootstrap.md

 As of `react-scripts@2.0.0` you can import `.scss` files.
 This makes it possible to use a package's built-in Sass variables for global style preferences.

-To enable `scss` in Create React App you will need to install `sass`.
+To enable `scss` in Create Tezos Dapp you will need to install `sass`.

 ```sh
 npm install sass